-29 INTRODUCTION
+INTRODUCTION

-It is becoming increasingly important to educate people in the era of global change about environmental hazards to ensure they are well prepared to face the rising number of challenges.
-Education may play a central role for the risk management of natural hazards and help to reduce vulnerability and improve adaptability though allowing people to anticipate and prepare for hazards (Godschalk, 2003; IRGC, 2005).

-35 Exact earthquake prediction is currently not possible, but responses to such events can be prepared 36 for in advance to mitigate the effects they can have on society and human well-being (Turner, 37 1976).
-The impacts of earthquake disasters can be minimized by learning what to do before, during 38 and after earthquakes, and by taking a variety of personal safety measures (Lehman & Taylor, 39 1987).
-Whether people prepare for future earthquakes or not can be significantly influenced by 40 their education and their engagement in the topic (Tanaka, 2005).
-All-inclusive public awareness 41 and education is fundamental to reducing causalities, personal injuries, and property damage from 42 natural disasters (NRC, 1991; Torani et al., 2019).
-Researchers can contribute and play a key role in the education of society; not just to engage more people in research, but also to provide scientific 43 explanations for natural hazards and related consequences to local communities as well as helping 44 45 to develop polices for mitigation of the effects.

-46 Earthquakes are the most common and deadliest natural hazard in Nepal with a long history of 47 impacts in the country (Bollinger et al., 2016).
-Historical records indicate that many houses and temples in Nepal collapsed during the 1255 earthquake, and one third of the population including 48 the King, Abhaya Malla, was killed.
-There are also records of an earthquake with a moment 49 magnitude > 8 in 1505 (Ambraseys and Jackson, 2003) and indications that even larger 50 51 earthquakes are plausible in the Himalayas (Stevens and Avouac, 2016).
-In 1934, during an 52 earthquake (Fig. 1) with a moment magnitude (Mw) of 8.2 over 8'500 people lost their lives, 200'000 houses were severely damaged and more than 80'000 buildings completely collapsed 53 54 (Dixit et al., 2013).
-The most recent major earthquake (Mw 7.8), in 2015, hit central Nepal resulting in about 9'000 causalities, and nearly 800'000 buildings were damaged or destroyed, 55 56 leaving millions of people homeless.
-The resulting losses were equivalent to 50 % of total national GDP (Chaulagain et al., 2018).
-In addition, 19'000 classrooms were destroyed and 11'000 57 58 damaged (NPC, 2015b).
-It is suggested that if people had better awareness, preparations could conducting seismic monitoring since 1978.
-The Department of Education is responsible for developing different educational activities across the nation, and the Department of Urban

-59 have been more adequate and the negative impacts might have been reduced.
-(Hall & Theriot, 60 2016).
+28 It is becoming increasingly important to educate people in the era of global change about 29 environmental hazards to ensure they are well prepared to face the rising number of challenges.
+30 Education may play a central role for the risk management of natural hazards and help to reduce 31 vulnerability and improve adaptability though allowing people to anticipate and prepare for 32 hazards (Godschalk, 2003; IRGC, 2005).
+33 Exact earthquake prediction is currently not possible, but responses to such events can be prepared 34 for in advance to mitigate the effects they can have on society and human well-being (Turner, 35 1976).
+The impacts of earthquake disasters can be minimized by learning what to do before, during 36 and after earthquakes, and by taking a variety of personal safety measures (Lehman & Taylor, 37 1987).
+Whether people prepare for future earthquakes or not can be significantly influenced by their education and their engagement he topic (Tanaka, 2005).
+All-inclusive public awareness 38 39 and education is fundamental to reducing causalities, personal injuries, and property damage from 40 natural disasters (NRC, 1991; Torani et al., 2019).
+Researchers can contribute and play a key role 41 in the education of society; not just to engage more people in research, but also to provide scientific explanations for natural hazards and related consequences to local communities help to 42 develop polices for mitigation of ects.
+43 44 Earthquakes are the most common and deadliest natural hazard in Nepal with a long history of 45 impacts in the country (Bollinger et al., 2016).
+Historical records indicate that many houses and 46 temples in Nepal collapsed during the 1255 earthquake, and one third of the population including 47 the King, Abhaya Malla, was killed.
+There are also records of an earthquake with a moment magnitude > 8 in 1505 (Ambrasevs and Jackson, 2003) and indications that even larger 48 49 earthquakes are plausible in the Himalayas (Stevens and Avouac, 2016).
+In 1934, during an 50 earthquake (Fig. 1) with a moment magnitude (Mw) of 8.2 over 8'500 people lost their lives, 51 200'000 houses were severely damaged and more than 80'000 buildings completely collapsed 52 (Dixit et al., 2013).
+The most recent major earthquake (Mw 7.8), in 2015, hit central Nepal 53 resulting in about 9'000 causalities, and nearly 800'000 buildings were damaged or destroyed, 54 leaving millions of people homeless.
+The resulting losses were equivalent to 50 % of total national 55 GDP (Chaulagain et al., 2018).
+In addition, 19'000 classrooms were destroyed and 11'000 56 damaged (NPC, 2015b).
+It is suggested that if people had better awareness, preparations could have been more adequate and the negative impacts might have been lower (Hall & Theriot, 2016).
+57